Last Updated on December 6, 2022 by Paroma

 iii) Enchanted cottage: Another excellent B&B serving a breakfast hamper is the Enchanted Cottage which is also one of the dog friendly hotels in Napa Valley.
 The cottage is super spacious with a living room, bedroom, personal bathroom and a beautiful fireplace that adds to its vintage charm!
 We loved our quiet weekend stay there and highly recommend this place for your Napa weekend getaway.

 Napa weekend trip: transportation and getting around in Napa Valley

 The easiest way to visit Napa is by renting a car (at the airport or in San Francisco).
-Just make sure you have a designated driver if you plan to do so serious wine tasting.
+Just make sure you have a designated driver if you plan to do some serious wine tasting.
 For those of you who are not planning to drive, here are some options to take your there:

 a) Public transportation